Buick Lucerne Insurance Rates

 Wyoming | $848 | -$102 | -10.7% |

-Choosing high deductibles can reduce rates by up to $230 every year, while buying higher liability limits will increase premiums.
-Moving from a 50/100 limit to a 250/500 limit will raise rates by up to $402 extra every year.
+Choosing higher comprehensive and collision insurance deductibles could cut rates by as much as $230 annually, while buying higher liability limits will increase premiums.
+Switching from a 50/100 bodily injury protection limit to a 250/500 limit will raise rates by up to $402 more per year.
 View Rates by Deductible or Liability Limit

 Insurance Rates by Trim Level and Model Year